 Under the Posts tab at the top of the blog you will find a list of posts which set my family into the times they lived in, covering subjects such as the Protestant Reformation ( The Beauchamp Family in France) and the Scottish Wars of Independence (The Smith Family in Scotland).
 There you will also find a series on Armand Du Plessis, Cardinal Richelieu entitled “A Flash of Scarlet”.
 These are in no way meant to be authoritative but are the result of my own research and enthrallment with the subjects.
 Should you read them I hope you enjoy them.
-At present, I am researching the history of the Manitoba Metis and the Red River rebellion in Canada which resulted in the hanging of Louis Riel, my 4th cousin.

 I believe that names and dates do not constitute a complete or interesting picture of our ancestors.
 The times they live in determined so much of what they did.
 The story of their courage and endurance fascinates me and I spend hours reading before I even type a word.
 I hope you enjoy the little I have been able to find out.